The Pusher (film)

-The Pusher is a 1960 American crime film directed and co-produced by Gene Milford and written by Harold Robbins.
+The Pusher is a 1960 American crime film directed and co-produced by Gene Milford.
+The screenplay—based on Ed McBain's novel of the same name, from his 87th Precinct series—was written by Harold Robbins.
 The film stars Kathy Carlyle, Robert Lansing, Felice Orlandi, Douglas Rodgers and Sloan Simpson.
-The film was released in February 1960, by United Artists.
+The film was produced in 1958, and released by United Artists in 1960.

 Plot

 A detective investigating the murder of a heroin addict discovers that there is a connection between the junkie and his fiance, who is his boss' daughter.